Some themes don’t play nice with single job pages. This is usually down to a highly custom, or poorly coded, single.php template.

 ↑ Back to Top Determining if the issue is the theme

-To check the theme is actually causing the issue, simply change to the Twenty Twenty theme included with WordPress and see if things look correct.
+To check the theme is actually causing the issue, simply change to the Twenty Twentyone theme included with WordPress, or Storefront theme, and see if things look correct.
+We always make sure WP Job Manager and its add-ons work with the latest default WordPress theme and the Storefront, so they are great for troubleshooting the issues that may be caused by other themes.

 ↑ Back to Top Fixing your single template